imatix/gsl/README.md

         To be explained.

     class (item)
-        To be explained.
+        Returns the class name for the scope of item.

     count (item, condition)
-        In condition, count. refers to item being counted
+        In condition, count. refers to item being counted.

     defined (value)
         True if value is defined.